Blockstream/satellite/doc/bitcoin.md

 make
 ```

-This will build the `bitcoind` application binary within the `src/` directory and you can execute it from there.
+This will build the `bitcoind` application binary within the `src`/` directory, and you can execute it from there.
 Alternatively, you can install the application in your system:

 ```
 make install
 ```

-Detailed build instructions can be found within [the project's documentation ](https://github.com/Blockstream/bitcoinsatellite/tree/master/doc#building).
+Detailed build instructions can be found within [the project's documentation](https://github.com/Blockstream/bitcoinsatellite/tree/master/doc#building).

 ---